ROTAPRO™ Rotational Atherectomy System

 • Hemorrhage or hematoma

-• Slow flow, no flow, abrupt vessel closure
+• Vessel occlusion (slow flow, no reflow, abrupt vessel closure)

 There may also be complications associated with distortion, kinks, and fracture of the guidewire and physical deterioration or malfunction of the device, which can lead to patient injury or death.